 12. Don’t throw away old envelopes

 Keep old envelopes to write notes and shopping lists.
 Reuse them by sticking a label over the address and taping them shut.
-You can buy labels specifically for this purpose from the Centre for Alternative Technology, here.
+You can buy labels specifically for this purpose, or just use freezer labels.

 13. Dump the hand wash